frankkilcommins/SwaggerHub-Portal-Management/products/Okta Integrations/tsd-employee-ods-sys-api.md

 Employee data is consumed by many systems in the McLane application landscape, and having accurate employee data is imperative for the successful operation of those applications.
-This ODS is sourced from the HCM system via OKTA, will seek to synchronize employee data in a timly manner
+This ODS is sourced from the HCM system via OKTA, will seek to synchronize employee data in a timely manner

 The ODS is underpinned with an Oracle database that this system API will